xankmoney/whitepaper/xank-white-paper_en.md

 _Privacy_

 Privacy, whether it is built into the blockchain or made possible through an external application, is essential for a cryptocurrency like Xank.
 Xank will enable optional transactional privacy that will be implemented at the wallet level to allow for users to protect their identity and data.
-The Xank Universal Wallet will follow after the footsteps of Samourai Wallet[^3] and Wasabi Wallet[^4] to ensure private transactions for not only bitcoin transactions but also for those of other cryptocurrencies.
+The Xank Universal Wallet will follow after the footsteps of Samourai Wallet<sup id="a3">[3](#f3)</sup> and Wasabi Wallet<sup id="a4">[4](#f4)</sup> to ensure private transactions for not only bitcoin transactions but also for those of other cryptocurrencies.
 With built-in privacy features, the Xank Universal Wallet will prevent the unwanted exposure of users’ personal information.

 In summary, Avalanche is a third-generation protocol that displays advantages over other protocols that are prevalent today.
 Avalanche will give the Xank network the decentralization, speed, security, and quiescence that is required for Xank to perform as the next-generational stable cryptocurrency.